10 Fun Ways to Keep Math Skills Sharp Over the Summer

 Your summer days are numbered — in more ways than one!
 Use these nine tricks to keep your child’s math skills sharp, even when school is out.

 Math is everywhere — some might even say it’s inescapable.
 And we’re not just talking about those ubiquitous addition and subtraction worksheets.
 Math is at the grocery store, in your cupcake recipe, and powering those baseball stats.
-Summer is a great time to demonstrate how math relates to the real world, so use these ideas to keep your child learning.
+Summer is a great time to demonstrate how math relates to the real world.
+If you’re thinking about what to do over the summer with your child, use these ideas to keep your child learning.

 A Cold One